deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> The table presents the results of supervised fine-tuning experiments on various data compositions, comparing the performance of direct and chain-of-thought prediction on several vision-language reasoning tasks.
+> The table presents the results of supervised fine-tuning (SFT) experiments comparing different data compositions (format alignment only, direct responses only, CoT responses only, and both direct and CoT responses) on the performance of vision language models in both direct and chain-of-thought prediction.

 {{< table-caption >}}